 History enables us to understand how we got where we are and helps us make informed decisions in the present.
 History majors will interpret both why and how major events in the world’s past occurred by understanding the ways economic, political, social, environmental and cultural forces motivated people to act.

 Students often ask, “So what can I do with a history major?”
+This is an important, practical question.
 Unlike professional degrees, such as nursing, pharmacy, or accounting, there is no single career track that all history majors take after graduating.
-A history major’s career options are more flexible.
+Instead, a history major’s skillset can be directed at a variety of professions, so your career options can be more flexible.

-BSU history majors land careers in high school or collegiate education, law, government, business, religious ministry, library science, book editing, and museum work.
-A history major pairs well with Social Studies Education, Business, Pre-Law, English, Philosophy, and other degree programs.
+BSU history majors have entered careers in high school or collegiate teaching, law, government, business, religious ministry, library science, book editing, and museum work.
+Historians make good legislators, journalists, business leaders, and authors.
+A history major pairs well with Social Studies Education, Business, Pre-Law, English, Philosophy, Political Science, and other degree programs.